WNU-Project/WICC/README.md

 ## 🌍 Philosophy

 WICC is not just a toolchain.
-It is a **bridge** — a Bringe — between worlds:
+It is a **bridge** — a Bridge — between worlds:

 - From **Python**’s simplicity to **C**’s discipline.
 - From **interpreted scripting** to **compiled systems programming**.